wp-plugins/woocommerce-shipment-tracking/readme.txt

 = Configuration =

-YITH WooCommerce Order Tracking will add a new tab called "Order Tracking" inside the YIT Plugins menu item.
+WooCommerce Shipment Tracking will add a new tab called "Order Tracking".
 There you are able to configure all plugin settings.

 == Installation ==

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
-3. Activate `YITH WooCommerce Order Tracking` from Plugins page.
+3. Activate `WooCommerce Shipment Tracking` from Plugins page.

 == Screenshots ==